Revision Control System: Development

 by Walter F. Tichy at Purdue University.
-It was an alternative tool to the then-popular Source Code Control System (SCCS) which was nearly the first version control software tool (developed in 1972 by early Unix developers).
+It was an alternative tool to the popular Source Code Control System (SCCS), another early version control software tool (presented in the December 1975 issue of IEEE Transactions on Software Engineering).
 RCS is currently maintained by the GNU Project.

 An innovation in RCS is the adoption of reverse deltas.
 Instead of storing every revision in a file like SCCS does with interleaved deltas, RCS stores a set of edit instructions to go back to an earlier version of the file.
 Tichy claims that it is faster for most cases because the recent revisions are used more often.

 Legal and licensing

 Initially (through version 3, which was distributed in 4.3BSD), its license prohibited redistribution without written permission from Walter Tichy:

 Copyright (C) 1982 by Walter F. Tichy [...]
 All rights reserved.
 No part of this software may be sold or distributed in any form or by any means without the prior written permission of the author.

 A READ_ME file accompanied some versions of RCS which further restricted distribution, e.g., in 4.3BSD-Reno.

 Ca. 1989, the RCS license was altered to something similar to the contemporary BSD licenses, as seen by comments in the source code.

 Redistribution and use in source and binary forms are permitted provided that the above copyright notice and this paragraph are duplicated in all such forms and that any documentation, advertising materials, and other materials related to such distribution and use acknowledge that the software was developed by Walter Tichy.

 RCS 4.3, released 26 July 1990, was distributed "under license by the Free Software Foundation", under the terms of the GPL.

 OpenBSD provides a different implementation called OpenRCS, which is BSD-licensed.